accurateproject/accurate/docs/administration.rst

 5. Administration
 =================

-The general steps to get CGRateS operational are:
+The general steps to get AccuRate operational are:

 #.
-Create CSV files containing the initial data for CGRateS.
+Create CSV files containing the initial data for AccuRate.
 #.
 Load the data in the databases using the Loader application.
 #.
 Start the a Balancer or a Rater.
 If Balancer is used, start one or more Raters serving that Balancer.
 #.
 Start the SessionManager talking to your VoIP Switch or directly make API calls to the Balancer/Rater.